Tobsor/ip6-ondemandteam-graphs/README.md

    ```

 3. **Add the data:**
    If you did not receive the data already, ask Tobias Wahl if he can provide you.
-Once received, store all data in projects directory under `./public/data`.
+Once received, create the directory `./public/data` and add the data here.

 4. **Run the application:**
    Start the development server: